colord3v/electra/README.md

 - jailbreakd that keeps tfp0 task port open and runs a local server listening for commands
 - Basic dylib injection into running process
 - Working setuid (after calling jailbreakd to fix it up)
+- Dpkg/APT/GPG port to iOS 11
+- Cydia port (for now)
+- Filesystem restructured temporarily, can be reverted with unjailbreak.sh
+- MobileTerminal access
+- Dropbear removed, OpenSSH added

 ### Planned:
-- Dpkg/APT port (and maybe Cydia?) (coolstar)
-- Structure filesystem more like a traditional jailbreak (coolstar)
+- ????
-- Fix user interface patterns (colordev)
+- User interface tweaks
-- Run coolstar's Cydia patch and fix device specific crashes

 ## I'm a developer, how do I update my tweaks and apps to support Electrified and MobileSubstitute?
 Refer to our [getting started](docs/getting-started.md) guide for developers.